 When going through the material, it is very important to follow Norman Matloff’s advice: “When in doubt, try it out!”.
-That is, copy the examples shown, and then make modifications to test if you can predict what will happen.
+That is, test yourself.
+Copy the examples shown, and then make modifications to see if you can predict what will happen.
 Only then will you really understand what is going on.
 You are learning a language, and you will have to use it a lot to become good at it.
-And you just have to accept that for a while you will be stumbling and feeling a bit lost.
+Just accept that for a while you will be stumbling and feeling a bit lost.

 To work with R on your own computer, you need to download the program and install it.
 I recommend that you also install R-Studio.
 R-Studio is a separate program that makes R easier to use.
 Here is a video that shows how to work in R-Studio.

-If you have trouble with the material presented here, you could consult additional resources to learn R. It is very helpful to read several of these introductions to R while you use it in your work.
+After having gone through the chapters presented here, you should could consult additional resources to learn R. It is very helpful to read several of these introductions to R while you use it in your work.
 Each time you will pick up new things, and feel accomplished about how much you already understand.
 There are many free resources on the web, including R for Beginners by Emmanuel Paradis and this tutorial by Kelly Black that is similar to the one you are reading now.
 Or consult this brief overview by Ross Ihaka (one of the originators of R) from his Information Visualization course.
-You can also pick up an introductory R book such as A Beginner’s Guide to R by Zuur, Leno and Meesters, R in a nutshell by Joseph Adler, and Norman Matloff’s The Art of R Programming.
-Another on-line resources you might try is Datacamp’s Introduction to R.
+You can also consult the more formal “official” introduction or get a copy of Norman Matloff’s book The Art of R Programming.

 There is also a lot of very good material on rstatistics.net

 If you want to take it easy, or perhaps learn about R while you commute on a packed train, you could watch some Google Developers videos.

-If none of this appeals to you, and you already are experienced with R, or you have done a lot of programming with other languages, skip all of this and have a look at Hadley Wickham’s Advanced R.
+If none of this appeals to you, and you already are experienced with R, or you have done a lot of programming with other languages, skip all of this and perhaps have a look at Hadley Wickham’s Advanced R.